hadolint/hadolint/README.md

 ## Configure

 Configuration files can be used globally or per project.
-By default, `hadolint` will look for a configuration file in the current directory with the name `.hadolint.yaml` or `.hadolint.yml`
+By default, `hadolint` looks for a configuration file named `.hadolint.yaml` or `.hadolint.yml` in the current directory.

 `hadolint` full `yaml` config file schema